 University (now known as Truman State) and is retired from Boeing Co.

-He and his wife, Gayle, have four children and three grandchildren.
+He and his wife, Gayle, have four children and five grandchildren.

 Alderman Reitmeyer has served as a Ward 1 Alderman since April 2000.

-Alderman Reitmeyer currently serves as an Aldermanic Representative to the Veterans Memorial Commission and also volunteers every month at the USO at Lambert Field.
+Alderman Reitmeyer currently serves as Aldermanic representative on the Parks, Recreation & Arts Advisory Board (Golf Focus Committee).
+He also volunteers every month at the USO at Lambert Field.

 BACK TO THE TOP